aau-claaudia/ailab-docs/docs/getting-started/running-jobs.md

     will not be available inside the container.

 These were a few of the most basic details to get started using the AI Student Cloud.
-Once you have familiarised yourself a bit with the AI Student Cloud, we suggest you have a closer look at [Application Guides](/application-guides/interactive-tensorflow/) which contains more detailed examples of concrete use cases for the AI Student Cloud.
+Once you have familiarised yourself a bit with the AI Student Cloud, we suggest you have a closer look at [Tutorials](/tutorials/interactive-tensorflow/) which contains more detailed examples of concrete use cases for the AI Student Cloud.

 ==TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO==